sol-sk/GIT_Obsidian/W2024T2/PHIL 451/PHIL451 Past exam 1.md

 	2. *Papineau*
 	3. *Neither*

+Neither?
+Bennett is a nonreductive physicalist
+She aligns more with Papineau than Kim
+However, differs on what she thinks NRP can reject, from Papineau's 3+1 premises

-5. *According to Bennett, which assumption of the causal argument – left unstated in Papineau’s original presentation – are physicalists in a position to reject?
+6. *According to Bennett, which assumption of the causal argument – left unstated in Papineau’s original presentation – are physicalists in a position to reject?
 (1 mark)*
-Exclusionism.
+Exclusion.
 An effect *can* have two distinct causes without being overdetermined

 6. *What is the counterfactual conditional that, on Bennett’s view, is either false or vacuously true if physicalism is true.
 (A counterfactual conditional is a statement of the form ‘had x occurred, then y would have occurred’, where ‘x’ is some nonactual state of affairs.)*
 (O1) If m (mental) had happened without p (physical), e (effect) would still have happened: (m & ¬p) □→ e.